JamFactoryApp/jamfactory-backend/docs/documentation.md

 ***Description***

 Create a new JamSession.
 Requires the user to be authorized by Spotify.
 The user will join the JamSession as the host.
+The default password for a newly created JamSession is an empty string.
 ***Endpoint:***

 ```bash